selabhvl/dat110public/week16/week16.md

 	}
 }

 ```

 A stopable thread will start by executing the `starting`-method which can be used for initialisation purposes.
-Then the `doProcess`-method will be continiously executed until either the stopable thread itself or another thread invokes the `doStop`-method.
-Before the stop-able thread terminates it will execute the `stopping`-method which can be used for any clean-up that needs to be performed.
+Then the `doProcess`-method will be continuously executed until either the stopable thread itself or another thread invokes the `doStop`-method.
+Before the stopable thread terminates, it will execute the `stopping`-method which can be used for any clean-up that needs to be performed.

+A subclass of the Stopable-thread class can then overwrite the `starting`- and `stopping`-methods and implement the `doProcess`-method to obtain the desired functionality.

-The programming contract is that the code in the `doProcess`-method canno contain method calls that will block forever and/or not make progress as that may prevent the `doCont()`-method to be executed for checking whether the stopable-thread is still to continnue.
+The programming contract is that the code in the `doProcess`-method cannot contain method calls that will block forever and/or not make progress as that may prevent the `doCont()`-method to be executed for checking whether the stopable-thread is still to continnue.

+#### IoT temperature sensor and display system

 Start by cloning the https://github.com/lmkr/stopablethread.git repository and import the `stopablethread` project into your IDE.

 The `example`-package in the repository contains the start of an implementation of the IoT-system from earlier consisting of a temperature sensor and a display communicating with shared memory.

-You are to complete the implementation of the system by having the main-thread create a Stopable threads for the sensor and the display.
+You are to complete the implementation of the system by having the main-thread create a stopable threads for the sensor and the display.
 The main-thread should use `Thread.sleep` to let the two stopable threads run for a while and then stop the two threads.
-The main-threads should use `join` to wait for the termination of the two stopable threads before it stops itself.
+The main-thread should use `join`-method to wait for the termination of the two stopable threads before it stops itself.

 Furthermore, you are to complete the implementation of the sensor stopable-thread and the display stopable-thread such that the resulting system would produce output similar to what is specified below.
-The sensor should wait 1 second between sensor-readings and the display-should also wait 1 second between updating the dsplay with the current temperature.
+The sensor should wait 1 second between sensor-readings and the display should also wait 1 second between updating the display with the current temperature.

 ```
 IoT system starting ...